Tornadoes of 2014: May

-May 10–12
+May 10–12 (United States)

 A moderate outbreak of 44 tornadoes impacted the central United States in early May 2014.
 On May 10, numerous supercell thunderstorms developed across Missouri in advance of an intensifying upper-level low over the Great Basin.
 One supercell spawned a damaging EF2 tornado that moved through downtown Orrick, Missouri, causing significant damage but no fatalities.
 80% of the structures in Orrick were damaged, and the school sustained major damage and lost much of its roof.
 On May 11, the upper-level low continued eastward into the Plains, providing ample wind shear for tornadoes; in preparation for the event, the Storm Prediction Center issued a Moderate risk for severe weather.
 Numerous thunderstorms developed across the Midwest – particularly Kansas, Nebraska, and Iowa – spawning many tornadoes.
 A large multiple-vortex EF3 tornado passed near the town of Sutton, Nebraska, causing considerable damage to farm properties and flattening an unanchored farmhouse.
 Powerful rear flank downdraft winds spawned by the parent supercell severely damaged downtown Sutton.
 Another very large rain-wrapped EF3 wedge tornado passed near the town of Cordova, Nebraska, destroying multiple homes nearby, spawning multiple satellite tornadoes, and growing to well over a mile wide at times.
 The Cordova tornado eventually struck the town of Beaver Crossing before dissipating, damaging virtually every structure in town, with a few destroyed.
 Two separate tornadoes; rated EF2 and EF1, also caused severe damage near the town of Raymond.
 Numerous other less significant tornadoes touched down in Nebraska and other states that evening as well.
 Later that night, an EF2 tornado largely destroyed a lakeside condominium building near Yale, Iowa.
 Two weak EF0 tornadoes touched down in northern Ohio on May 12 before the outbreak came to an end.

-May 14–16
+May 14–16 (United States)

 Severe thunderstorms moved across portions of the eastern United States with multiple reports of tornadoes.
 Two significant tornadoes touched down on May 14.
 The first, rated EF2, damaged several homes and destroyed two barns northeast of Hopkinsville, Kentucky.
 An EF3 tornado caused substantial damage near Cedarville, Ohio, destroying several barns and a farmhouse.

-May 22
+May 22 (United States)

 An EF3 tornado moved across portions of Schenectady and Albany counties in New York.
 The worst damage occurred in Duanesburg, where one house was almost completely destroyed.
 This marks the strongest tornado in the state of New York since May 31, 1998.
 Another tornado, rated EF1, touched down near Marydel, Delaware.

 June

-There were 331 tornadoes reported in the United States in June, of which 283 were confirmed.

-June 3–4
+June 3–4 (United States)

 On June 3, the Storm Prediction Center issued a high risk outlook for parts of the Great Plains, mainly due to a significant risk of damaging winds and large hail.
 A few tornadoes occurred as well, including an EF3 tornado that leveled a poorly constructed home near Bern, KS.
 An EF2 tornado caused damage to farm structures near Oakland, Iowa, as well.
 The next day, the system produced seven additional weak tornadoes across the Midwest, resulting in minor damage.